Q: What can you tell me about mechanical heart assist devices? Are these devices a practical option for treating heart failure?

 Answers for patients to frequently asked questions about ventricular assist devices (VAD).

-This tool is designed to help patients who have heart failure track their health daily using a convenient color-coded chart.
+This tool and video are designed to help patients who have heart failure track their health daily using a convenient color-coded chart.

 This book contains helpful information and tips for those who are at risk of developing or who already have heart failure.
 We hope this book aids your comfort and healing by teaching you how to manage this condition.
 Your physician and cardiac team are available to assist if you need help or have questions about the appropriateness of this book for you.